Article Database

 Carnegie Hall, it was just a boy and his guitar, more or less.
 At Madison Square Garden, it was a boy and his rhinestone G-string and his executioner, not to mention his dentist, his snake and his almost run-proof mascara.

-I doubt if there’s a wider gap in music than the one between Paul Simon and Alice Cooper.
-The very thought of Alice coming out in a well cut tan suit and doing an acoustic act or Paul Simon zipping out on stage in torn tights and a diabolic expression to scream out that school’s out is beyond even my wildest imaginings.
-And yet, I don’t know, I saw them on two consecutive nights, responded with much more emotion to both than I ever believed I was capable of, left both concerts shaken but happy, and wondered how many others there were like me for whom these two opposites and extremes merely represented two ends of one very rich musical spectrum.
+I doubt if there's a wider gap in music than the one between Paul Simon and Alice Cooper.
+The very thought of Alice coming out in a well cut tan suit and doing an acoustic act or Paul Simon zipping out on stage in torn tights and a diabolic expression to scream out that school's out is beyond even my wildest imaginings.
+And yet, I do't know, I saw them on two consecutive nights, responded with much more emotion to both than I ever believed I was capable of, left both concerts shaken but happy, and wondered how many others there were like me for whom these two opposites and extremes merely represented two ends of one very rich musical spectrum.

 There must have been a lot of you who went to both concerts and dug them.
 Simon's was an exquisite experience, with its superb timing and its bell-clear sound and those songs each more full of memories than the other.
 He came on with an enormous tenderness for the audience — even the interruptions made him smile.
 Marriage, or getting away from Garfunkel, or making it so well on his own, or growing up, or a combination of all those have given his face an expression I've never seen before.